MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/mbbrequestgetactivityid.md

 [!include[MBBCx Beta Prerelease](../mbbcx-beta-prerelease.md)]

-The client driver can use this method to correlate a pair of send and receive requests that exchanges MBIM control message between the MbbCx framework and the client driver
+Client drivers can call the **MbbRequestGetCorrelationId** method to correlate a pair of send and receive requests that exchange MBIM control messages between the MBBCx framework and the client driver.

 ## Syntax